kbull136/asg-02-instructions/teamwork.md

 > **If you're the first person in your team to accept the assignment, please use "team-xx", where xx is your team number listed above.**

-**HERE IS THE CLASSROOM LINK:**
+**starting GitHub team assignment link**: https://classroom.github.com/a/bEkGuriD

 ## Some Thoughts on Teamwork

 I know you folks are upper-year types and have likely been around the teamwork bush a bit.
-Nevertheless, I have a few things to toss at you to maybe help you at least be aware of some issues that you could address openly at the start of your journey with your pairmate.
-Do NOT MAKE ASSUMPTIONS ABOUT YOUR PARTNER - THAT WAY LIES HEARTACHE, SUFFERING, and DISSOLUTION:
+Nevertheless, I have a few things to toss at you to maybe help you at least be aware of some issues that you could address openly at the start of your journey with your teammates.
+Do NOT MAKE ASSUMPTIONS ABOUT YOUR TEAM MEMBERS - THAT WAY LIES HEARTACHE, SUFFERING, and DISSOLUTION:

-- does your partner do most of their coursework during the morning? afternoon? evening? late-late?
+- do the members of your team do most of their coursework during the morning? afternoon? evening? late-late?
-- does your partner have a job? what are their hours like?
+- do your team members have jobs? what are their hours like?
 - how many courses are they taking? what are those hours like?
-- does your partner want to divvy up work, or code together? or a bit of both?
+- do your team members want to divvy up work, or code together? or a bit of both?
-- does your partner's schedule mesh up with yours? if not, how will you work around this?
+- do your team members' schedules mesh up with yours? if not, how will you work around this?
-- is your partner an alpha coding wolf type? or do they prefer to be given tasks?
+- are your team members alpha coding wolf types? or do they prefer to be given tasks?
 And what about **you**?
 - what are your strengths?
-Your partner's?
-You both should try to gain experience in both design and development...but focusing on the things you're good at is a prudent idea, too
+Your team members'?
+You all should try to gain experience in both design and development...but focusing on the things you're good at is a prudent idea, too
 - what mark are you shooting for?
-Does it match your partner's goal?
+Does it match the other members' goals?
 You both should be honest about this - really honest.
 Getting an A is gonna take some hours, folks!
 - if you plan on doing at least some "code together" work, have you figured out how to do this effectively? will you meet live? or use a tech (I can recommend [VS Code's Live Share extension] https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare
 - read [this brief pdf](hitchikers1.pdf) (it's actually a very short and easy read!) on "hitchhikers" and "couch potatoes"